FengDenny/Frontend-Mentor-Challenges/Landing Page 05/README-template.md

 In this project, I'm particularly proud of how I implemented `DOM manipulation` to dynamically update various components.

-By leveraging JavaScript, I was able to create a seamless user experience where elements such as `pledges`, `bookmarks`, `navigations`, `modals`, and `progresses` could be dynamically rendered and updated based on user actions and data changes with `data persistance`.
+By leveraging JavaScript, I was able to create a seamless user experience where elements such as `pledges`, `bookmarks`, `navigations`, `modals`, and `progresses` could be dynamically rendered and updated based on user actions and data changes with `data persistence`.

 Additionally, I'm proud of how I applied encapsulation principles to organize my code into reusable components.
 Each component, such as pledges or progresses, encapsulated its functionality, making the codebase more modular, maintainable, and easier to understand.